kjessec/omnimap/README.md

 ````

 ### Optional lazy evaluation
-If you don't pass a function as the last element, it will return a runner function which you can invoke later by giving a mapper function.
+If you don't pass a callback function as the last argument, it will return a evaluator which you can call with a callback.

 ````javascript
 'use strict';